acrolinx/sdk-java/CONTRIBUTING.md

 1. Check out the project, create, and configure an `.env` file as described above.

-2. Please add new features using the `master` branch, or submit a pull request.
+2. Please add new features using the `main` branch, or submit a pull request.
 To install dependencies, build, and test the project, run:

 ```bash